 3) If the annexation is in compliance with the comprehensive plan, why is that so?
 Additionally, does the zoning and the initial designation as dictated by the comprehensive plan have any discretion (AKA a residential zone as opposed to zoned R-2)?
 If there is discretion, what zoning should the jurisdiction choose based on the needs of the HNA/BLI?
 If there is little discretion, does the proscribed zoning support the housing needs as dictated by part 1, in light of recent developments?

 Questions?
 Email mathew.jamesfhco@gmail.com.
-Additionally, email jdahlqu1@gmail.com to subscribe to the HLA/PAPA project newsletter and stay up to date with the latest remands, court cases, and policy changes.
+Additionally, sign up below to subscribe to the HLA/PAPA project newsletter and stay up to date with the latest remands, court cases, and policy changes.